End of Life Challenges and Palliative Care

 End of Life Challenges and Palliative Care is led by the University of Glasgow’s End of Life Studies Group, a research and teaching team dedicated to examining end of life issues.
 This course is supported and approved by the Royal College of Physicians Edinburgh (RCPE), and learners who are members of the RCPE will earn 50 CPD Credits upon completion of this microcredential.

-By the end of the 10-week course, you’ll have deepened your own thinking on a range of end of life issues, while gaining the training and credentials you need to work in palliative care.
+By the end of the 10-week programme, you’ll have deepened your own thinking on a range of end of life issues, while gaining the training and credentials you need to work in palliative care.

 How will this microcredential help to develop my career?

 You’ll gain in-depth knowledge and demonstrable expertise in an increasingly crucial medical and social field.
 You’ll also enhance your communication skills and your ability to discuss the complex ethical issues around dying, death, and bereavement.
 Finally, you’ll be better able to think critically about how the dying are treated socially and clinically, and the importance of meaning-making at the end of life.
-These critical-thinking skills have the potential to inform your clinical practice as well as heighten your understanding of global inequalities in relation to the relief of suffering at the end of life.

 How will I be assessed?

-In the 1500-word reflective report, you will draw on course materials and on your professional and/or personal experience to critically reflect on and connect ideas presented in the course.
-This will be worth 60% of the grade.
+You will be assessed through a single assignment at the end of the course (Week 10): a 2000-word reflective report.
+In the report, you will draw on course materials and on your professional and/or personal experience to critically reflect on and connect ideas presented in the course.
+This will be worth 100% of the grade.

 What will I receive after completing this microcredential?

-Once you’ve successfully completed the microcredential, you’ll receive 10 postgraduate level academic credits and a HEAR (Higher Education Achievement Record) from the University of Glasgow.
+Upon successful completion of this microcredential, you’ll receive 10 postgraduate level academic credits and a HEAR (Higher Education Achievement Record) from the University of Glasgow.
 Members of the Royal College of Physicians Edinburgh (RCPE) will receive 50 CPD credits upon completion.

 What skills will you learn?